witheve/rfcs/README.md

 # When to write an RFC

 There is no one "test" that elevates a pull request to an RFC.
-However, one good rules is that an RFC is appropriate when the proposal affects disparate areas of the Eve community, especially across team boundaries.
+However, one good rule is that an RFC is appropriate when the proposal affects disparate areas of the Eve community, especially across team boundaries.
 For example, a change to the syntax would affect everything from the parser to user programs, so it would certainly warrant an RFC.

 By contrast, an RFC would not be appropriate for a small bugfix, or largely cosmetic changes.